langston-barrett/treereduce/_sources/index.md.txt

 # treedd

-`treedd` is a fast, parallel, syntax-aware, multi-language program reducer based on recursive hierarchical delta debugging with hoisting and tree-sitter grammars.
+`treedd` is a fast, parallel, syntax-aware, multi-language program reducer based on delta debugging and tree-sitter grammars.
 In other words, `treedd` helps you shrink programs while maintaining some property of interest, for example, that the program causes a compiler crash or outputs a certain message.

 Source available [on Github][src].

-## Future Work
+`treedd` currently supports the following languages:

-- Awareness of binding structure
+- C

 ```{toctree}
 :caption: User Guide